Essential Guide to Berlin

 There are about twenty tram lines, mainly in the East, though some have been extended into the Western half of the city.
 Tickets are available from machines on the trams, at the terminals and in U-Bahn stations.

-Regional Trains
+Regional Train

 Berlin is also served by the Regionalbahn (regional railway), which once connected East Berlin with Potsdam.
 It still runs around the city.
 The ticket prices vary according to the journey.

-Traveling at night
+Traveling at Night

 Berlin has a comprehensive night-line network that covers all parts of town via buses and trams running every 30 minutes between 12:30am and 4:30am.
 Before and after these times, the regular timetable for bus and tram routes applies.

 Berlin taxis are numerous, safe and efficient.
-For short journeys, ask for a Kurzstrecke – up to two kilometers for €3.50, but only available when you’ve hailed a cab and not from a taxi stand.
-The meter starts €3, and €1.50 per kilometer for the first seven kilometers thereafter.
+For short journeys, ask for a Kurzstrecke - up to two km for €5, but only available when you've hailed a cab and not from a taxi stand.
+The meter starts at €3.90, and €2 per km for the first 7 km thereafter.
 The rate remains the same at night.
-There are plenty of taxi stands, especially in central areas.
-You can call for a taxi 24 hours daily at 261 026.
-Most firms can transport people with disabilities but require advance notice.
-Taxis accept all major credit cards.

 Driving

 Exploring Berlin by car is another easy way to get around.
 There is a wide range of vehicles for rent.
 Drivers should bear in mind that, in the absence of signals, they must yield to traffic from the right.
 Trams always have right of way.
-An Einbahnstraße is a one-way street.

 Parking is free in Berlin side streets, but spaces are hard to find.
-On busier streets, you may have to buy a ticket (€1 per hour) from a nearby machine.
+On busier streets, you may have to buy a ticket (from €1 per hour) from a nearby machine.

 Cycling